LinqLover/trace4d/IDEAS.md

   - linebreaks in fields? (strategy: diy inspired by three.js dynamic texture)
   - emphasize label names?
 - vertical positioning of nodes (hill structure based on graph density/force field?)
+- display method plates in object blocks (see behaviors and context, navigate to their activations)

 ## Technical Debt